-This collection strives to include work both by canonical authors like Whitman and Dickinson, and by lesser well-known authors like Jennie June and Publick Universal Friend to demonstrate the spectrum of erasure queer people have historically been subject to.
+This collection strives to include work both by canonical authors like Whitman, Dickinson, and Hughes by lesser well-known authors like Jennie June and Publick Universal Friend to demonstrate the spectrum of erasure queer people have historically been subject to.

 The authors here have complex relationships with their sexual and/or gender identities.
 The works included have been carefully selected to represent their unique queerness to best respect each author’s identities.

 While reading works from the first two sections, it is important to keep in mind the historical context in which each was written.
-While each author has their own introduction and small biography before the excerpt, I would like to express that gender and sexuality identity is a very broad concept and our current understanding, as well as our historical understanding, are just best guesses at categorizing an identity spectrum.
+While each author has their own introduction and small biography before the excerpt, I would like to express that gender and sexuality identity are very broad concepts and our current understanding, as well as our historical understanding, are just best guesses at categorizing an identity spectrum.
 Just like our culture today, each author’s understanding of their identity is influenced by social constructs in place.
-For example, Jennie June often refers to herself as an “introvert,” a term of late nineteenth century psychology, and Publick Universal Friend’s apparent genderless identity often being intertwined with their sexual abstinence.
+For example, Jennie June often refers to herself as an “introvert,” a term of late nineteenth century psychology, and how Publick Universal Friend presents their genderless identity often being intertwined with their sexual abstinence.

 Two authors of this collection, namely Publick Universal Friend and Jennie June, are often referred to in academic studies by their birth names: Jemima Wilkinson and Earl Lind respectively.
 However, out of respect for the authors, I insist on using each author’s preferred name and pronouns.
 So I will refer to Jennie June with feminine pronouns and Publick Universal Friend with gender neutral pronouns.